WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 The Wasabi package is signed and automatically verified on macOS when you install it.

-Optionall, you can still verify the PGP signature of the package with with `sudo gpg2 --verify Wasabi-${currentVersion}.dmg.asc` and ensure the software was signed by zkSNACKs' PGP public key [${zksnacksPublicKeyFingerprint}](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt).
+Optionall, you can still verify the PGP signature of the package with `sudo gpg2 --verify Wasabi-${currentVersion}.dmg.asc` and ensure the software was signed by zkSNACKs' PGP public key [${zksnacksPublicKeyFingerprint}](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt).
 Now install Wasabi with double clicking the `.dmg` file.
 Checkout the main documentation for a [step-by-step guide](/using-wasabi/InstallPackage.md#mac).